 The country’s equatorial climate is characterized by perpetual warmth and high humidity.
 It experiences two primary seasons: the dry season from May to September, and the rainy season from October to April.

-What are the best spots to visit when in Indonesia
+Indonesia’s best spots to visit

 Indonesia consists of thousands of islands, each with its distinct identity and allure.
 This diversity makes it an ideal destination for travelers who relish exploring new places and encountering diverse cultures.
 Whether you’re drawn to renowned islands like Bali, Java, and Sumatra or prefer the remote charms of destinations like Raja Ampat and the Moluccas, Indonesia promises endless opportunities for discovery and adventure.